 Soil Calculator – Estimate How Much Soil You Need For Lawn & Garden

 Estimate the soil needed for a landscape bed by measuring the length, width, and depth (English or metric units) of the space you want to fill.
-Enter your values below to find the volume of soil you need, as well as the number of bags.
+Enter your values below to find the volume of topsoil or fill dirt needed.
 Read below for more details.

 How Much Soil You Need: